AN240317 PSOC™ 6 IEC 60730 Class B and IEC 61508 SIL safety software library for ModusToolbox

 #define FLASH_DOUBLE_WORDS_TO_TEST (512u)

-Note: The check does not work if there is a change in flash during run time.
+The check does not work if there is a change in flash during run time.
 The checksum needs to be updated before calling the test.
-Other tests that may change the contents of Flash must be called prior to the flash test.
+Other tests that may change the contents of the flash must be called prior to the flash test.

 SRAM (variable memory) test